Cross Stitch Patterns from Fine Art by Scarlet Quince

 Winter

 A Renaissance "man" composed entirely of winter plants.
 Though he seems fairly realistic at a glance, his head and neck are a gnarled and broken tree, with broken branches forming his ear and nose.
 The old man's coat is made from woven straw, a pair of lemons with their leaves make his cravat, his lips are bracket fungus, and the bare branches of the tree and ivy represent his balding head.
-He is one of four seasons: we also offer Spring, Summer, and Autumn.
+He is one of four seasons: we also offer Spring, Summer, and Autumn in compatible sizes.
 (1573)

 Margaret Armstrong